- Hypnagogic hallucinations are vivid experiences that occur as a person falls asleep.

 What Are Hypnagogic Hallucinations?

 Hypnagogic hallucinations are hallucinations that happen during hypnagogia, or the transition period between wakefulness and sleep.
 Generally, these hallucinations are short-lasting.
-A reported 86% of these hallucinations are visual in nature Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-See Full Reference .
+A reported 86% of these hallucinations are visual in nature .
 People commonly see moving patterns and shapes, or vivid images of faces, animals, or scenes.
-Up to 35% of hypnagogic hallucinations involve hearing sounds, such as voices or music.
+Between 8% and 34% of hypnagogic hallucinations involve hearing sounds, such as voices or music.
 In 25% to 44% of cases, a person experiencing a hypnagogic hallucination feels a physical sensation, like falling or weightlessness.

 People experiencing hypnagogic hallucinations for the first time may feel confused about what they are perceiving.
 Thankfully, hypnagogic hallucinations are not usually cause for concern.
 Hallucinations during hypnagogia differ from hallucinations associated with mental health disorders, such as schizophrenia.
 They also differ from nightmares, though they may be more likely to occur in people with certain sleep problems.